Callide Valley railway line: Train services

 A mixed service took 7½ hours for the journey from Thangool to Mount Morgan and a later passenger service took 6 hours from Thangool to Rockhampton.
 The terminus at Thangool was intended to be temporary and trucking yards were not constructed.
 However, facilities were provided at Biloela siding and it quickly became the major centre of the district.

 Later stages

 Construction beyond Thangool was halted in August 1926 and resumed during the depression as an employment creation measure.
 The third and final stage took the line a further 14 kilometres via Mount Scoria to Lawgi.
-Proposed construction to Monto did not eventuate and isolated Lawgi became the terminus on 19 September 1932.
+The extension opened on 19 September 1932.
+Construction continued to a point about halfway between Lawgi and the next station, which would’ve been called Mount Lookerbie, before work was again halted in 1933.
+The line as far as Dawes is still shown as proposed on a map from 1939, but sometime in the 1940s the line was officially cancelled.
 The Lawgi station mistress was withdrawn in 1952 and the section to Thangool was closed on 1 July 1955.
 The Thangool to Biloela section closed on 31 January 1988 and Biloela became the railhead.
 The line between Biloela and Lawgi was taken up.
 It remains in place between Rannes and Biloela, though only the section between Dakenba and Earlsfield is in service.

-A 1939 map shows the proposed railway beyond Lawgi with the following planned railway stations: